johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

     [type ", Equatable" after "_ExpressibleByColorLiteral" on line 8]

 When I do, I get a fix it that offers to implement the missing methods!
 This one is going to save so much typing.

+The last thing I want to show you is one of the most exciting new things.
+Xcode has always known a lot about the structure of your code -- the different constructs, like methods, expressions and if statements.
+But none of that information has ever really been surfaced in a way you can use it.
+Until now.

+If I hold down the Command and Control keys, and mouse around, you'll see that Xcode is showing me the structure of my code.
+And when I click, I get a set of options that are specfic for this construct.

+    [Command-Control click on the if statement around line 29, select "Add else"]

+If do the same thing again, on the same if, you'll see that now I'm only offer "Add else/if" as an option, since Xcode knows that I already have an "else".

+I can Command-Control click on other things, like this class, and I get different options -- add method or property in this case.